Tooth pain can take over your life. You may need a root canal.

-Our Mission is Simple: to provide you with the most exceptional Arlington root canal treatment where you remain comfortable during the quick and efficient procedure.
+But relax, you’re in more than capable hands.
+Our practice is trusted by more Arlington general dentists to handle their endodontic cases, and our mission is very simple.
+We want to provide you with the most exceptional Arlington root canal treatment.
+You’ll remain comfortable during the quick and efficient procedure.
 We use the most advanced technology available and closely monitor you so that you never experience any pain+.

 We strive to be the expert Arlington endodontics practice.
 Our team of doctors works carefully to ensure each root canal patient has a fantastic experience.
 We provide you with superior treatment choices, a pain-free procedure+, and a prompt, no-hassle visit.

 Have a question?

 When choosing a root canal dentist, patients have numerous options in the Arlington area.
 Our doctors have established a reputation as local experts, and general dentists who find an issue exceeding their ability refer their patients to Endodontic Associates of Arlington.
 We’re proud to have the support of the local dental community, and we look forward to serving you.

 Your Arlington Endodontist FAQ

 Root canal treatments are performed to prevent or cure the periradicular infection (infection in the bone adjacent to the roots).
 The basis is to eliminate bacterial infection that has entered the root system of the tooth.
 The tooth’s defense system can only tolerate so much insult.
 Therefore, if the infection is too significant, significant symptoms and damage to the surrounding tissues will occur.

 On occasion, patients need retreatment of root canals or root end surgery (apicoectomy).
 Retreatment happens when there is re-contamination or persistent infection due to anatomical variations of the root system.
 Most treatments take just one appointment.
 Patients typically return to work or daily duties immediately.